antonmilev/CText/README.md

 ## Build the CText Unit Test and Demo projects

 <br>To build the UnitTest project and the demos with CMake and Visual Studio:
+<br> open terminal in the folder \Apps and type
+<br>cmake .
-<br>Load CMakeLists.txt from File->Open->CMake.., after generates cache is completed, choose CMake->Build All
+<br>Alternatively, you can load in VS2017 or later \Apps\CMakeLists.txt from File->Open->CMake.., after generates cache is completed, choose CMake->Build All

-<br>To compile with GCC:
+<br>To compile with GCC in Debug or Rlease:
 <br>cmake -D CMAKE_BUILD_TYPE=Release .
 <br>cmake -D CMAKE_BUILD_TYPE=Debug .
 <br>